officelifehq/officelife/docs/introduction.md

 A note on privacy: an employee's complete address is only shown to the employee himself, or to employees with the HR or administrator roles.
 When a regular employee goes to see the profile of another employee, he will only see a partial address, aka the city and the country.
 The map that is displayed, only shows the city as well, on purpose.

 Employees can change addresses as much as they want, there is no limitation.

+### Gender identity

+Kakene respects everyone's gender and identity.
+This is why employees can choose to be identified how they want to, by choosing from a long list of available gender neutral terms.

 ### Morale